Sumit-grg/Street-Fighter-II-Reimagined/README.md

 # Street Fighter II Reimagined

-Street Fighter II, 90s aracde classic now re-imagined and designed based on Rock-Paper-Scissors format.
+Street Fighter II, 90s arcade classic now re-imagined and designed based on Rock-Paper-Scissors format.
+Each turn player selects one of four possible moves of which computer response with auto-generate move of its own.
+First to score 5 hit-points wins the round.
+First to win 4 rounds (Best of 7) wins the game, triggering end-game sequence based on players outcome.

 <img src="./img/ryu-intro.gif" width="350px" alt="">